The Area Learning Center (ALC) is a year-round alternative high school serving 14-21 year old students in District 196.

 Transfer from a District 196 School to the ALC

 For General Education Enrollment, please call the Area Learning Center (ALC) at 952-431-8720 to be placed on the list of potential new ALC student.
 Someone will contact you to set up a meeting with student and parent(s).
 If you are NEW to the District, please start by enrolling your student at https://www.district196.org/about/enrolling-your-child.

 The ALC's nurse is Gina Singer.
 If you have any questions for Gina, please call 651-423-0655 or you may email Gina at Gina.Singer@District196.org.

 The ALC Special Education Program provides primarily Level 1 and Level 2 services for students with documented disabilities.
 A full continuum of special education services is available within the regular high school settings through Level 3.
 District 196 provides Level 4 Special Education Services at Dakota Ridge School.

-If a prospective student currently receives special education services, please have the student’s case manager contact the ALC special education team to schedule an Individual Education Plan (IEP) meeting with special education team members present from both schools.
-The IEP meeting must occur prior to the new student meeting date.
-For students with an IEP, two steps must occur no less than two days before the term's New Student Informational Meeting date:
+If a prospective student currently receives special education services, please have the student’s case manager contact the ALC to schedule an Individual Education Plan (IEP) meeting with special education team members present from both schools.
+Best practice is to have the IEP meeting prior to the student beginning school at the Area Learning Center.
+For students with an IEP, two steps must occur prior to beginning classes at the ALC.

 - Step 1 - The ALC Special Education Team must receive and review copies of your most recent IEP and evaluation report, and speak with your current case manager about your intent to transfer.
 PLEASE ASK YOUR CURRENT CASE MANAGER TO CONTACT THE ALC SPECIAL EDUCATION TEAM.